ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 ```

 #### 1. Study
- Notice in the above loop that there is a
+ Notice in the above loop that there is some code outside the loop.
+ That code is computed once.

 #### 2. Apply